AlfredoJSpera/JavaPocketBaseConnector/README.md

 ### View one
 **Fetch a single record.**

-The non-system-generated fields of the record can be accessed with the `getValues` method.
+The non-system generated fields of the record can be accessed with the `getValues` method.
 ```java
 PocketBase pb = new PocketBase("http://127.0.0.1:8090");